-- navigate the impacts of COVID-19 pandemic and our response to it; - continue to advance clinical development of IMR-687, including our ongoing Phase 2a clinical trial in patients with SCD; - expand our planned development efforts for IMR-687 and pursue a Phase 2b clinical trial of IMR-687 in patients with SCD and a Phase 2b clinical trial of IMR-687 in patients with β-thalassemia; - · continue to incur third-party manufacturing costs to support our clinical trials of IMR-687 and, if approved, commercialization; - seek regulatory and marketing approvals for IMR-687; - establish a sales, marketing and distribution infrastructure to commercialize IMR-687, if approved; - commence development activities for any additional product candidates we may identify; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control, manufacturing and other scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company; and - make any milestone payments to Lundbeck under our exclusive license agreement with Lundbeck, upon the achievement of specified clinical or regulatory milestones.
+- navigate the impacts of COVID-19 and our response to it; - continue to advance clinical development of IMR-687, including our ongoing Phase 2a and OLE clinical trials in patients with SCD and our recently initiated Phase 2b clinical trials of IMR-687 in patients with SCD and β-thalassemia; - expand our planned research and development efforts for IMR-687 and pursue preclinical and potentially clinical activities for HFpEF; - · continue to incur third-party manufacturing costs to support our clinical trials of IMR-687 and, if approved, commercialization; - seek regulatory and marketing approvals for IMR-687; - establish a sales, marketing and distribution infrastructure to commercialize IMR-687, if approved; - commence development activities for any additional product candidates we may identify; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control, manufacturing and other scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company; and - make any milestone payments to Lundbeck under our exclusive license agreement with Lundbeck, upon the achievement of specified clinical or regulatory milestones.

-Based on our current operating plan, we expect our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
+Based on our current operating plan, we expect our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
 However, we have based this estimate on assumptions that may prove to be wrong and we could exhaust our capital resources sooner than we expect.